ogunshinaismail/React-Blog/README.md

-# Getting Started with Create React App
+# Getting Started with React Blog App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You have to run npm install so that all the packages used in this project will be installed

 ## Available Scripts